Reliquaries, robes, sculptures and liturgical objects are handsomely presented in medieval vaulted rooms below the main floor of the...

 Kölner Dom information

 This sensation continues inside, where a phalanx of pillars and arches supports the lofty nave.
-Soft light filters through the dazzling stained-glass windows , including the spectacular new one by Gerhard Richter in the transept – a kaleidoscope of 11,500 squares in 72 colours, Richter’s abstract design has been called a ‘symphony of light’ and, in the afternoon especially, when the sun hits it just so, it’s easy to understand why.
+Soft light filters through the medieval stained-glass windows as well a much-lauded recent window by contemporary artist Gerhard Richter in the transept.
+A kaleidoscope of 11,500 squares in 72 colours, Richter’s abstract design has been called a ‘symphony of light’.
+In the afternoon especially, when the sun hits it just so, it’s easy to understand why.

 To get more out of your visit, invest €1 in the information pamphlet or join a guided tour .